Food Allergies and Intolerances

 Digestive symptoms and bowel health

 Some people find certain foods difficult to digest.
 They may exacerbate an existing condition such as irritable bowel syndrome (IBS).
-You can see information about bowel health and managing IBS here.
+You can see information about eating for good bowel health here.

 Food allergy testing

 Only trained health professionals can diagnose an allergy.
 Be wary of alternative tests that claim to diagnose food allergies or intolerances.